Adejoke Tugbiyele: Education

 Tugbiyele has a B.S. degree (2002) in architecture from New Jersey Institute of Technology; and a M.F.A. degree (2013) from the Rinehart School of Sculpture at Maryland Institute College of Art (MICA).

 Organizational affiliation

-Tugbiyele has been affiliated with the Nigerian NGO, Initiative for Equal Rights which provides emergency assistance to LGBT Nigerians.
+Tugbiyele has been affiliated with the Nigerian NGO, Initiative for Equal Rights which provides emergency assistance to LGBTQ Nigerians.
 She has served as a United States-based representative for Solidarity Alliance for Human Rights, a coalition of Nigerian organizations working for human rights, queer rights and activism, and to fight against HIV/AIDS.
 She is also a juror and mentor for an organization that supports queer artists in Nigeria called Queer Artists Fund.

 Artistic career

+Many of Tugbiyele’s sculptures are made from palm spines from West African brooms, which are often used across cultures as a symbolic act of cleansing negative energy from society, and also used in jumping the broom customs.
 Tugbiyele's work has been influenced by artists including El Anatsui, Fela Kuti, Ai Weiwei, Kara Walker, Zanele Muholi, and Rotimi Fani-Kayode.

 Her work is in various public museum collections, including the Brooklyn Museum, and Museum of Modern Art, Warsaw.

+In an interview with the British art historian Daniel Fountain, Tugbiyele described that they think about their artistic practice as 'hybrid' in approach.
+They explained: "‘Hybridity frees the mind from the boundaries and limitations of gender and sexuality, and from the human body in general.
+It takes us into the spiritual realm, where we can begin to imagine new ways of perceiving and being in the world.
+Hybridity also makes us more aware of the two-spirit nature of humans and therefore the potential ability to tap into different energies, spontaneously".